 Does your dog chew your shoes the moment your back is turned?
 Is he prone to jumping on guests when they enter your home?
 Does she dig up your rose bushes or growl at children?
-Behavior-based training can help your dog unlearn these bad habits he or she has picked up over the years.
+Behavior-based training can help your dog unlearn these bad habits he has picked up over the years.

 Another option for behavior-based training is in-home classes.
 Training that takes place in your home gives your skittish or aggressive dog the opportunity to learn while in a familiar setting.
 This can be very important for those pets who only display bad behavior while at home or who are extremely aggressive in unfamiliar situations.

 The most common reason for pet owners to skip training is lack of time.
 Unfortunately, it is the dog that suffers when training is not completed.
-There are several options for the busy pet owners and their pets.
+There are several options for busy pet owners and their pets.

 In-home training is sometimes the best option for busy pet owners.
-You can avoid long commutes that are often so common in the San Diego area by hiring an in-home trainer.
+You can avoid long commutes that are so common in the San Diego area by hiring an in-home trainer.
 These sessions are also individualized to your pet so you know you won’t receive a generic training package that may not work in your home.

 A popular option for dog owners who are short on time is a lodge-based training program.
-These programs are often only for puppies, but they allow you to lodge your dog at a facility that then works steadily with them until they learn basic commands.
-A pet boarding facility that also offers dog training is the best option as they will know how to treat your best friend with kindness while also offering excellent training services.
+These programs are usually only for puppies, but they allow you to lodge your dog at a facility that then works steadily with them until they learn basic commands.
+A pet boarding facility that also offers a dog training camp is the best option as they will know how to treat your best friend with kindness while also offering excellent training services.

 In addition to your beloved pet’s training needs, you must consider your needs as well.
 How much time do you have to spend working with your dog?
 How much outside time will he or she have?
 Do you simply want a refresher or do you want something more intense?
 Answer these questions and you will be well on your way to determining the right type of training for your dog.